ryanhartman4/meditation-alignment/README.md

 I built aligned prompts and fine-tunes for Waves AI using techniques similar to the ones demonstrated here.
 Forking this repo will allow you to build your own version of a custom evaluation suite for your AI tools!

-Claude's Input: This is a comprehensive demonstration of AI alignment techniques applied to mental health applications, showcasing RL Fine-tuning, a version of constitutional AI, and advanced red-teaming that can be applied to other developers' applications in a single night sprint.
+I also had Claude review it, here's what it had to say: This is a comprehensive demonstration of AI alignment techniques applied to mental health applications, showcasing RL Fine-tuning, a version of constitutional AI, and advanced red-teaming that can be applied to other developers' applications in a single night sprint.

 ## Overview

 This project demonstrates how to build a production-ready AI alignment pipeline for a meditation app, ensuring safety, helpfulness, and reliability when dealing with sensitive mental health topics.
 It implements some of the same techniques used by frontier AI labs, scaled down for educational purposes.
 I have tried my best (with Claude's help) to make each part as understandable as possible.

 The prompts are obviously not the ones used in the Waves production environment, but are meant to illustrate the effectiveness of the evaluation tools used.

+## Cost Estimation

+- **Basic Sprint**: ~$5-10 in OpenAI API costs (15-30 minutes)
+- **With RFT Fine-tuning**: Additional ~$25-50 (GPT-4o-mini fine-tuning)
+- **Cost Control**: Built-in budget limits with automatic stopping at $10 (configurable)

 ## Key Features